View Document Text

 .5% on amounts over $5 million

-minimum may be negotiable under certain circumstances.
-B&G groups certain related client
+services.
+This minimum may be negotiable under certain circumstances.
+B&G groups certain

-accounts for the purposes of meeting the minimum account size and determining the
+related client accounts for the purposes of meeting the minimum account size and determining

-applicable annualized fee.
-Fee calculations include cash held in the account and margin
+the applicable annualized fee.
+Fee calculations include cash balances held in the account,

 Clients may authorize B&G to deduct fees directly from their custodial accounts; otherwise,

-Clients who have agreed to the terms to engage Sub-Advisers for their fixed income assets
+Clients who engage Sub-Advisers for their fixed income assets authorize B&G to pay the sub-

-last business day of the previous calendar quarter.
-The sub-adviser will receive an annual rate
+the custodian as of the last business day of the previous calendar quarter.
+The sub-adviser

-Clients who invest in the Bahl & Gaynor Income Growth Fund Mutual Fund will have that asset
+Clients who invest in the Bahl & Gaynor Income Growth Fund Mutual Fund will have those

 B&G may, from time to time, recommend that a client invest in the Bahl & Gaynor Income Growth